joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 }
 ```

-Mow the site builds much quicker in watch mode and
+Now the site builds much quicker in watch mode and
 [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 can refresh the page automatically.